SaiNishant0203/GRU-LSTM-Traffic-Prediction/README.md

 # 🚦 Traffic Volume Prediction using Deep Learning

-> *"Predicting the pulse of the city, one vehicle at a time."*

----

 ## 🌍 Overview
 This project leverages **Deep Learning** to analyze and forecast traffic volume across multiple junctions using real-world time-series data.